patrickbucher/daily-frontend-grind-q4-2024/diary.md

+# Day 39 (2024-11-09)

+I finished chapter 3 with the section about the `this` keyword, which was quite illuminating.
+I also added sub-headings to the chapter, which was really necessary considering its length!

 # Day 38 (2024-11-08)

 I only summarized a small section on getters and setters, and I did _not_ do so